v-rajagt/IntuneDocs/intune/apps/apps-ae-system.md

 Android Enterprise system apps will enable or disable apps that are already part of the platform.
 To enable an app, assign the system app as **Required**.
 To disable an app, assign the system app as **Uninstall**.
 System apps cannot be assigned as available for a user.

-> [!TIP]
-> Call out if you can enable a system app after having disabled it without factory reset.

 ## Next steps